Iotic-Labs/iotics-tutorials-py/production_ready_examples/README.md

 ### iotics-connector-example-follower

 This module provides an example of a Follower Connector that searches for Sensor Twins with the goal of storing Feed's data about Temperature and Humidity into a Database.
 A Twin Follower is created which waits for new data samples to be received.
-Overall, this module demonstrates how a follower connector can interact with sensor twins, receive feed data, and process it accordingly.
+Overall, this module demonstrates how a follower connector can interact with sensor twins, receive Feed data and process it accordingly.

+### iotics-connector-example-synthesiser

+This module provides an example of a Synthesiser Connector that searches for Sensor Twins with the goal of performing computations on the data and sharing the results to the IOTICSpace.
+Specifically, a Twin Synthesiser with 2 Feeds is created which waits for new data samples to be received.
+It then periodically computes the average of the received data, along with the Min and Max values.
+Finally, it shares the synthesised data (Average and Min/Max) via the related Feeds.
+Overall, this module demonstrates how a Synthesiser Connector can interact with Sensor Twins, receive feed data, process it and share the synthesised data back to an IOTICSpace.

 ### iotics-connector-example-common